 There is no statutory provision for parental leave.

 A female employee is entitled to 12 weeks of maternity leave, two weeks before and 10 weeks immediately after confinement if confinement results in the issue of a live child.

 If confinement does not result in the issue of a live child, the employee is entitled to four weeks’ leave after confinement.

 There is no statutory provision for paternity leave.

 An employee that has been with the employer for 12 months is entitled to seven days of casual leave in a 12 month period.
-Casual leave is normally availed from one-half day to one or more days at a time.
-The leave is taken on account of private business, ill-health, or other reasonable cause.
+Casual leave is normally availed from one half day to one or more days at a time.
+Leave is taken on account of private business, ill-health, or other reasonable causes.

 There is no statutory provision for unpaid leave in Sri Lanka.